 MUSIC HONORS WEEKEND

-Cost is also an important factor in choosing a private university, so we want to let you know about special scholarships available for incoming freshmen music majors.
+Cost is also an important factor in choosing a private university, so we want to let you know about special scholarships available for high-achieving incoming freshmen and transfer music majors.
 These scholarships make the actual cost of a PLNU education much lower than you might expect.
-You may be eligible for one of the scholarships below, which can be added to the Music Departmetn Honors Scholarship Award.
+You may be eligible for one of the scholarships below, which can be added to the Music Department Honors Scholarship Award.

 · A Provost’s Scholarship Award of $8,000 is available if your weighted cumulative GPA is 3.70 or above, and your combined SAT is 1150 / composite ACT is at least 25.